Savings accounts have a simple premise, but often come with complex mechanisms for you to earn bonus interest.

 3. UOB One savings account interest rates

-Singapore’s highest interest savings account relinquished its throne on 1 May 2024.
-The UOB One Account did us all a great service from Dec 2022 to Apr 2024, offering a rate of up to 7.80% (EIR: 5.00% p.a.) for simply spending on a UOB credit card and crediting our salaries to the account.
-That all changed on 1 May 2024, when UOB introduced 2 new interest tiers and reduced its maximum interest rate to 6.00% p.a.
+The UOB One Account is kinda famous.
+It did us all a great service from Dec 2022 to Apr 2024, offering a rate of up to 7.80% (EIR: 5.00% p.a.) for simply spending on a UOB credit card and crediting our salaries to the account.
+But Singapore’s highest interest savings account relinquished its throne on 1 May 2024, when UOB introduced 2 new interest tiers and reduced its maximum interest rate to 6.00% p.a.
 (EIR: 4.00% p.a.).
 Here are the current rates:

 UOB One savings account interest rates